-Pay attention to how your parents are walking.
+Pay attention to how your parents walk.
 Are they reluctant or unable to walk usual distances?
 Have they fallen recently?
-Would either parent benefit from a cane or walker?
+Would a cane or walker help?

 Issues such as muscle weakness and joint pain can make it difficult to move around as well.
 If your parents are unsteady on their feet, they might be at risk of falling — a major cause of disability among older adults.

 There are many steps you can take to ensure your parents' health and well-being, even if you don't live nearby.
 Try to:

 - Share your concerns.
 Talk to your parents.
 Your concern might motivate them to see a doctor or make other changes.
 Consider including other people who care about your parents in the conversation, such as close friends.

 - Encourage regular medical checkups.
 If you're worried about a parent's weight loss, depressed mood, memory loss, or other signs and symptoms, encourage your parent to schedule a doctor's visit.
 You might offer to schedule the visit or to accompany your parent to the doctor — or to find someone else to attend the visit.
 Ask about follow-up visits as well.